 Los Angeles Juvenile Offender Defense Lawyers

 In the state of California, anyone over the age of 14 years old can be charged as a defendant in a criminal case.
-Most children under the age of 18 will pass through the Juvenile Justice System.
-In some cases, however, a juvenile can be charged as an adult and go through the same trial process, facing the possibility of the same penalties.
+Most children under the age of 18 who are charged with an offense will pass through the Juvenile Justice System.
+But in some cases, a juvenile can be charged as an adult and go through the same trial process, facing the possibility of the same penalties.

 Juveniles charged with violent crimes need a strong defense to protect them.
 If your child has been accused of a crime, do not hesitate to contact an experienced Los Angeles defense attorney.
 Call Werksman Jackson & Quinn LLP today at (213) 688-0460.

 When a minor is arrested by a police officer, that officer has the discretion to release the minor to his parents or take him to a juvenile detention center.
 Due to overcrowding, typically, only young people charged with violent offenses are actually detained in juvenile hall.
 Although some of the terms and steps of the process are different in the juvenile justice system, much of the procedure is similar to the adult system.

 Criminal charges against young people are taken seriously in the state of California, in no small part due to issues with gang activities and violence.
 Something that would have been seen as a fight between two teenagers in the past, settled between them and their parents, can now become a serious legal matter.
 In this climate, we cannot afford to say "boys will be boys" or act as though an accusation against a minor isn’t serious.
 In reality, young people need a strong a defense to keep the charges from destroying the rest of their lives.

 Perhaps the most serious issue facing juveniles charged with a violent offense is the potential to be tried as an adult.
 California’s juvenile justice system is designed more to help young people be rehabilitated.
 The adult criminal justice system has less focus on rehabilitation and more emphasis on retribution.